Dasi-Rakesh/selenium-webdriver-nodejs/README.md

 # BrowserStack Selenium Example with NodeJS

-This project provides examples for running tests using Jasmine and Selenium Webdriver with BrowserStack.
-The tests are written in Node.js and use the Jasmine testing framework.
+This project provides examples for running tests using NodeJS and Selenium Webdriver with BrowserStack.
+The tests are written in Node.js

 ## Setup